How to Properly Set Up Google Analytics for WooCommerce

 You’ve made it to the end of the tutorial.
 You can now easily track your WooCommerce store in Google Analytics and see different reports to grow your business.

 We hope you like our article on how to properly set up Google Analytics for WooCommerce.
-You can also check out our guide on WooCommerce conversion tracking in WordPress.
+You can also check out some of our other articles for WooCommerce:

-Don’t forget to follow us on Twitter and Facebook to get to know the latest tutorials on Google Analytics.
+Don’t forget to follow us on Twitter and Facebook to see all the latest reviews, tips, and Google Analytics tutorials.

 Want to Try ExactMetrics for Free?